2D Triangle Splatting for Direct Differentiable Mesh Training

 \section{Introduction}

-Reconstructing consistent 3D geometry and synthesizing novel views from multiview images has been a long-standing challenge in computer vision.
+Reconstructing consistent 3D geometry and synthesizing novel views from multi-view images has been a long-standing challenge in computer vision.
 Traditional Multi-View Stereo (MVS) pipelines~\cite{Schonberger2016} generate point clouds by identifying correspondences between images and then reconstructing textured meshes from these point clouds.
 However, the accuracy of these methods is limited by the quality of detected correspondences and suffers from issues with non-Lambertian surfaces and textureless regions.
-They also tend to produce over-smoothed surfaces and struggle to represent thin structures due to limitations in the triangulation process.
+They also tend to produce over-smoothed surfaces and struggle to represent fine structures due to limitations in the triangulation process.

-The field has advanced significantly with the recent application of differentiable rendering and back-propagation-based optimization methods.
+Differentiable rendering and back-propagation-based optimization have advanced the field significantly.
 Neural radiance fields (NeRF)~\cite{mildenhall2020nerf} represent geometry with a continuous function approximated by neural networks, improving upon traditional mesh-based methods in the visual quality of synthesized novel views.
 However, their applications are limited by high computational costs and the lack of explicit geometry representation.
 3D Gaussian splatting (3DGS)~\cite{kerbl3Dgaussians} addresses these limitations by representing geometry with 3D Gaussian primitives and implementing an efficient splatting method for differentiable rendering.
 3DGS has proven more efficient than NeRF-based methods and can potentially achieve real-time rendering~\cite{lin2024metasapiens}.
-However, the geometry from 3DGS still deviates from the actual scene geometry due to the diffused nature of Gaussian kernels.
+However, the geometry from 3DGS still deviates from the actual scene geometry due to the diffuse nature of Gaussian kernels.
 Recent works have improved 3DGS representation by rendering more accurate depth~\cite{Chen2024PGSR, zhang2024RaDe-GS} or replacing 3D Gaussians with primitives that have better geometric properties, such as 2D Gaussian plates~\cite{Huang2DGS2024} or 3D convexes~\cite{Held20243DConvex}.